 The Montenegrin Bank was founded in 1906 in Cetinje with the intention of becoming the central monetary institution of Montenegro.
-It contributed to the development of other monetary offices by making cheaper capital, maintaining connections between the existing monetary offices (Nikšić and Podgorica), as well as foreign markets and monetary offices.
+It contributed to the development of other monetary offices by making capital cheaper, maintaining connections between the existing monetary offices (Nikšić and Podgorica), as well as foreign markets and monetary offices.

-Based on the preserved but unorganised archive material, which is located in the State Archives of Montenegro, we tried to tell the history of the Montenegrin Bank observed through the prism of an impartial observer.
+Based on the preserved, but mostly unorganised archive material, which is located in the State Archives of Montenegro, we have tried to tell the history of the Montenegrin Bank observed through the prism of an impartial observer.

-Due to the abundance of archive material and the significance of the Montenegrin Bank, the exhibition consists of two parts in order to equally treat the periods of the Principality/Kingdom of Montenegro and the Kingdom of Serbs, Croats, and Slovenians/Kingdom of Yugoslavia.
+Due to the abundance of archive material and the significance of the Montenegrin Bank, the exhibition consists of two parts.
+This is in order to equally deal with the periods of the Principality/Kingdom of Montenegro and the Kingdom of Serbs, Croats, and Slovenians/Kingdom of Yugoslavia.

-Both periods feature years of peace and war activities, but the second period did not end with the registration and continuation of work in the new legal and state framework, but by the liquidation of all monetary offices (1946) in the territory of the former Yugoslavia.
+Both periods feature years of peace and war, but the second period did not end with the registration and continuation of work in a new legal and state framework, but by the liquidation of all monetary offices (1946) on the territory of the former Yugoslavia.

-We hope we have managed to bring the Montenegrin Bank closer both to the lay and professional public through the selection of documents that represent a reminder of one of the crucial periods in the history of Montenegro and the changes that occurred during its duration.
+We hope we have managed to bring the Montenegrin Bank closer both to the lay and professional public through the selection of documents that represent a reminder of one of the most crucial periods in the history of Montenegro and the changes that occurred during it.